cerebris/jsonapi-resources/README.md

 ```

 In the above example vehicles are immutable.
 A call to `/vehicles` or `/vehicles/1` will return vehicles with types
 of either `car` or `boat`.
-But calls to put a new `car` must be made to `/cars`.
-The rails models backing the above code
+But calls to PUT or POST a `car` must be made to `/cars`.
+The rails models backing the above
-use Single Table Inheritance.
+code use Single Table Inheritance.

 #### Attributes